Let's look at a few California laws that could have a big impact on any personal injury settlement or lawsuit after an accident.

 So, let's say you're in a car accident where the other driver blatantly ran a stop sign, but you happened to be driving a few miles an hour above the posted speed limit at the time.
 You might share 10 percent of the blame for the accident, while the other driver is 90 percent at fault.
 Let's say your losses (damages) add up to $10,000.
 How does your shared fault for the accident impact your compensation?
 Under California's pure comparative negligence rule, your compensation will be reduced to $9,000 (or the $10,000 total minus the $1,000 that represents your share of fault for the accident.)

 Keep in mind that, while courts in California are obligated to follow this rule in an injury lawsuit that makes it to trial, it may be a different story if you're dealing with an insurance adjuster outside the court system.
 Don't be surprised if the adjuster raises the issue of California's comparative negligence rule during settlement talks, but you're free to negotiate what the impact of that rule should be on your claim.

 In many states, dog owners are protected (to some degree) from injury liability the first time their dog injures someone if they had no reason to believe the dog was dangerous.
 This is often called a "one bite" rule.
-In California however, a specific statute (Cal.
-Civ.
-Code § 3342) makes the owner "strictly liable", meaning the dog owner is legally responsible in most situations where there dog bites someone, and no amount of fault or negligence needs to be shown.
+In California however, a specific statute (California Civil Code section 3342) makes the owner "strictly liable", meaning the dog owner is legally responsible in most situations where their dog bites someone, and no amount of fault or negligence needs to be shown.
 Specifically, the statute reads:

 "The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness."